PaddlePaddle/Paddle/paddle/operators/batch_norm_op.md

 1. `estimated_mean` and `estimated_var` are assigned the same variables with `saved_mean` and `saved_var` respectively.
 So they share same the memories.
 The output mean and variance values(`saved_mean` and `saved_var`) of a certain batch will be the inputs(`estimated_mean` and `estimated_var`) of the next batch.

-2. `is_infer` decided whether `batch_norm_op` will run in training model or inferencing model.
-However, a model may contains both training and inferencing parts.
-And user may switch `batch_norm_op`'s running model in Python `for` loop like this:
+2. `is_infer` decided whether `batch_norm_op` will run in training mode or inferencing mode.
+However, a network may contains both training and inferencing parts.
+And user may switch `batch_norm_op`'s running mode in Python `for` loop like this:

 ```python
 for pass_id in range(PASS_NUM):